 By Alben Ngo, Senior Director Business Intelligence, Graebel

-There’s never been a more important time for you to gather, analyze and act on your company’s data in real time than right now.
+There has never been a more important time than right now for you to gather, analyse and act on your company’s data in real time.
 Nothing amplifies this reality more than a global crisis – a natural disaster, political or civil unrest, a pandemic, new visa and immigration directives and so on.
 Having immediate access to your data and business analytics is a must under normal conditions, but in a crisis, the need is heightened.

-As we all adjust to this new mobility climate, properly and accurately tracking your global employees on the ground is essential – from assignees and transferees to commuters and business travelers.
-However, that’s proving to be more challenging than anticipated, especially for companies with large programs and diverse policy types.
+As we all adjust to this new mobility climate, properly and accurately tracking your global employees on the ground is essential – from assignees and transferees to commuters and business travellers.
+However, that is proving to be more challenging than anticipated, especially for companies with large programmes and diverse policy types.
 Having accurate, real-time data readily available helps companies ensure their employees’ safety and security and provides necessary relocation-related intelligence – such as the need for additional temporary housing, destination service provider (DSP) support or any care resulting from unexpected delays in a household goods shipment.

 So Why is Data So Important?

 To understand the importance of data, consider these questions:

 - If the business data that you regularly collect and use as part of your day-to-day operations could be gathered in a fraction of the time, and then analysed quickly to help make informed business decisions, how much more effective would you be in your mobility role?